mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 (not only an operator as in this example).

-One can check in the receipt that the contract has indeed been called with the parameter ``"Hello world"`` through an internal operation.
+One can check in the receipt that the contract has indeed been called with the parameter ``"37"`` through an internal operation.
 More complex parameters, typically containing assets represented as tickets, can be used as long as they match the type of the entrypoint of the destination smart contract.

 .. _sending_internal_inbox_message: